dotnet/aspnetcore/README.md

 Also checkout the [.NET Homepage](http://dot.net) for released versions of .NET, getting started guides, and learning resources.

+Download .NET SDK and learn more at [Azure SDK and Tools for Visual Studio](https://www.visualstudio.com/features/azure-tools-vs)

 ## Builds

 If you want to use the latest dev build then you need to: